-All the bearings on the engine, on the pumps and on the rear axle should be olled at least once a day; oftener would do no harm.
-For the rear axle ordinary machine oil is probably best, as it flows through the cups better than a thick oil.
-But for the engine bearings and the pump bearings use the same oil as is used in oiling the cylinders.
+All the bearings on the engine, on the pumps and on the rear axle should be oiled at least once a day; oftener would do no use the same oil as is used in oiling the cylinders.
 The most convenient way to apply this oil is by use of an oil syringe or force pump.
-The oil can be taken from the cylinder oil take under the foot board.
+The oil can be taken from the cylinder oil tank under the foot board.

 Be sure all the bearings get a liberal supply.
-The eccentrics are more apt to be neglected, as they are less accessible.
-In oiling these, if the oil is put in the top, between the two, it will flow down and find its way into both ball races.
+The eccentrics. are more apt to be neglected, as they are less accessible.
+In oiling these, if the oil is put in the top, between the two, it will flow

 If the bearings on the steering gear are oiled once in two or three days it is sufficient.
-Of course, if at any time it works stiff find where it sticks and oil thoroughly.
+Of course, if at any time it works stiff